AI-Hypercomputer/jetstream-pytorch/README.md

 ```
 python -m run_server
 By default it runs on 'tpu=4', add --platform='cpu=1' if you are running on CPU
+By default it runs with tiny model, add --param_size='7b' to run 7b model

 Firing the request with:
 python jetstream/core/tools/requester.py